stain/s11.no/content/2023/phd/workflow-run-crate/index.md

   - provenance
   - RO-Crate
 summary: >
-  Preprint submitted to PLOS One
+  Preprint resubmitted to PLOS One following peer review
 description: >
     Recording the provenance of scientific computation results is key to the support of traceability, reproducibility and quality assessment of data products.
 Several data models have been explored to address this need, providing representations of workflow plans and their executions as well as means of packaging the resulting information for archiving and sharing.
 However, existing approaches tend to lack interoperable adoption across workflow management systems.